mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 ## 1 Introduction

-By using **Product Insights** in the Developer Portal and the [Product Insights – Mini-Surveys](/appstore/modules/product-insights/) module in the Marketplace, you can set up mini-surveys for a target user group that you would like to reach to collect their feedback and gain valuable product insights.
+By using **Product Insights** in the Developer Portal and the [Product Insights – Mini-Surveys](/appstore/modules/product-insights/) module in the Marketplace, you can set up mini-surveys for target user groups you would like to reach to collect their feedback and gain valuable product insights.

-This document first describes all the pages in Product Insights in the Developer Portal, and then describes the procedure on how to run a mini-survey: you begin with creating the mini-survey with Product Insights in the Developer Portal, and then you should implement the mini-survey by configuring the Product Insights – Mini-Surveys module in Studio Pro.
-After the mini-survey is up and running, you can view responses that have been collected in Product Insights in the Developer Portal, and export the responses to an XLSX file.
+You begin with creating the mini-survey with **Product Insights** in the Developer Portal, and then you implement the mini-survey by configuring the Product Insights – Mini-Surveys module in Studio Pro.
+After the mini-survey is running, you can view responses that have been collected in **Product Insights** and export the responses to an XLSX file.

+This document first describes all the pages in **Product Insights** in the Developer Portal, and then describes the procedure for running a mini-survey.

 ## 2 Product Insights Configuration

 ### 2.1 Survey Overview {#survey-overview}

-When you open an app in Product Insights, if the app already has existing mini-surveys, the **Survey Overview** page opens.
+If an app you open in Product Insights already has existing mini-surveys, the **Survey Overview** page opens first.

-On the upper-left corner of the page, you can see the name of the app that currently opens in Product Insights.
-Click the app name opens a drop-down list, which shows other apps that have been previously opened in Product Insights – if you select one of these apps, it opens in Project Insights.
+On the upper-left corner of the page, you can see the name of the app currently opened.
+Click the app name to open a drop-down list of other apps you can navigate to that have been previously opened in Product Insights.

 {{< figure src="/attachments/developerportal/collaborate/product-insights/app-drop-down-list.png" >}}